Seagate/cortx-s3server/docs/CORTX-S3 Server Quick Start Guide.md

 - [1.6 Build S3 RPMs](#16-Build-S3-RPMs)

 :warning: **Notes:**
-- The S3 submodule commands will not work if you have previously installed the COTX software using an OVA or used RPMs.
+- The S3 submodule commands will not work if you have previously installed the COTX software using an OVA or RPMs.
     - To install and test the S3 component, you'll have to create a new VM.

 ### 1.0 Prerequisites